 Internet domain: .za

 International dialling code: +27

 Emergency contacts: 10111

 Transport and driving: Cars drive on the left.
-Despite the introduction of rapid transport systems, public transport is generally of a low standard and most expats purchase a vehicle.
+Despite the introduction of rapid transport systems in some areas, public transport is generally of a low standard and most expats purchase a vehicle.
 Roads are generally of good quality, but certain rural roads may be in disrepair.